-Furniture and equipment 7 to 8 years

-Computer hardware 3 to 5 years
+Furniture and equipment 7 to 8 years Computer hardware 3 to 5 years g.
+Goodwill

-Leasehold improvements Shorter of useful life and lease term plus first renewal period, if renewal is reasonably assured
+Leasehold improvements Shorter of useful life and lease term plus renewal period, if renewal is reasonably assured h.
+Intangible Assets

 Residual values, useful lives and methods of depreciation are reviewed at each financial year-end and adjusted, if appropriate.